Added to Saved items

 Further tests

 Further tests are not needed in most cases.
-One or more of the above options will often sort out the problem.
+One or more of the above options will usually manage the problem.
 Reasons why further tests may be advised include:

-• If additional symptoms suggest that your dyspepsia may be caused by a serious disorder such as stomach or oesophageal cancer, or a complication from an ulcer such as bleeding.
-For example, if you:
+• If additional symptoms suggest that the dyspepsia may be caused by a serious disorder such as stomach or oesophageal cancer or a complication from an ulcer such as bleeding; for example if:

-• Pass blood with your stools (blood can turn your stools black).
+• Passing blood with stools (blood can cause black tarry stools).

-• Have an abnormality when you are examined by a doctor, such as a lump in the abdomen.
+• Having an abnormality on examination, such as a lump in the abdomen.

-• If you are aged over 55 and develop persistent or unexplained dyspepsia.
+• If aged over 55 and develop persistent or unexplained dyspepsia.

 • If the symptoms are severe and do not respond to treatment.

-• If you have a risk factor for stomach cancer, such as Barrett's oesophagus, dysplasia, or atrophic gastritis, or had ulcer surgery over 20 years earlier.
+• If there is a risk factor for stomach or oesophageal cancer, such as Barrett's oesophagus, dysplasia, or atrophic gastritis, or had ulcer surgery over 20 years earlier.

 Tests advised may include:

 • Gastroscopy (endoscopy).
-In this test a doctor or nurse looks inside your oesophagus, stomach and duodenum.
-They do this by passing a thin, flexible telescope down your oesophagus.
+In this test a clinician looks inside the oesophagus, stomach and duodenum.
+They do this by passing a thin, flexible telescope down the oesophagus.
 See the separate leaflet called Gastroscopy (Endoscopy) for more detail.

 • A blood test to check for anaemia.
-If you are anaemic, it may be due to a bleeding ulcer, or to a bleeding stomach cancer.
-You may not notice the bleeding if it is not heavy, as the blood is passed out unnoticed in your stools.
+Anaemia may be due to a bleeding ulcer or to a bleeding stomach cancer.
+The bleeding might not be noticed if it is not heavy, as the blood can be passed out unnoticed in the stools.

 • Tests of the gallbladder, pancreas, etc, if the cause of the symptoms is not clear.